webrecorder/browsertrix/frontend/docs/docs/user-guide/org-settings.md

 ## General

+### Name and URL

+Choose a display name for your org that's unique and memorable, like the name of your company or organization, or your personal project.
+This name will be visible in the org's [public profile](#profile), if that page is enabled.

+The org URL is where you and other org members will go to view the dashboard, configure org settings, and manage all other org-related activities.
+This is also the URL of your org's public profile, if enabled.

-Change your organization's name and URL identifier in this tab.
-Choose an org name that's unique and memorable, like the name of your company or organization.
-Org name and URLs are unique to each Browsertrix instance (for example, on browsertrix.com) and you may be asked to change the org name or URL identifier if either are already in use by another org.
+Org name and URLs are unique to each Browsertrix instance (for example, on `app.browsertrix.com`) and you may be prompted to change the org name or URL identifier if either are already in use by another org.

+### Profile

+Enable and configure a public profile page for your org.
+Once enabled, anyone on the internet with a link to your org's profile page will be able to view public information like the org name, description, and public collections.

 ## Billing